Mialin1/Group-project/README.md

 2) shield: the player will be under protection for 10 seconds
 3) spring: the player is able to directly walk though the wall once
 4) seed: player can set a seed on a unit, and it will turn into a box in 10 seconds
-5) bomb: it will explode 3 seconds after it is set, and its impact range is 3*3,  and it will affect everything excpet the stone wall.
+5) bomb: it will explode 3 seconds after it is set, and its impact range is 3*3,  and it will affect everything except the stone wall.
 Boxes will be opened (and there will be chances to appear props and coins), and others will be turned into dust.

 ### 2.4 commands from the player input